breeliu2/sqlalchemy-challenge/README.md

 * Link Python to the database by creating a SQLAlchemy session.

 * Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.
+* (Received help from a TA on creating engine to hawaii.sqlite)

 ## Precipitation Analysis
 * Find the most recent date in the dataset.